kbjosephs/sxcd5-dev/_program/session03.md

 ---

-- **“‘Jane Irie’ Is Her Avatar”: Uploading Brontë and Rhys in the Digital Age of Jamaica**.\
+- **‘Jane Irie’ Is Her Avatar”: Uploading Brontë and Rhys in the Digital Age of Jamaica**.\
 Isis Semaj-Hall (University of the West Indies, Mona)
 - **Engaging the Digital in the Classroom: Beta Tests, Trial Runs and Guinea Pigs**.\
 Robin Brooks (University of Pittsburgh)